top of page

 What do you like most about Basel?

-We would like to know a little more about Álvaro.
-What was Álvaro like as a child?
-Any detail that can give us an idea of how and who Álvaro is and was?
+We would like to know more about Alberto.
+What was Alberto like as a child?

-When did you decide to specialize in Jazz and why?
+At what moment did you decide to specialize in historical music and why?
 What triggered this decision?

 Who or what would you say have been your biggest influences?